-Since the inception of DAMA’s Solid waste and recycling program, As a community we have been able to divert almost fifty percent (50%) from the landfill and send it to Northeast Recycling Solutions to be recycled.
+Since the inception of DAMA’s Solid waste and recycling program, As a community we have been able to divert nearly fifty percent (50%) from the landfill and send it to Northeast Recycling Solutions to be recycled.
 Thank you for your support and keep up the great work.

 The purpose of the DAMA Solid Waste Program is to ensure solid waste is managed in such a way that it protects both public health and the environment.
 The DAMA Solid Waste Program works effectively to help all DAMA customers better manage their solid wastes from curbside to disposal and recycling.

 Municipal Solid Waste and Recycling will not be collected on certain holidays.
 Please refer to your Recycling Calendar for a list of those days.
-Collection will be one day late for the remainder of that week for all days.

 The MSW material collected is being disposed at Waste Management’s Alliance Landfill., and the SSR material is sent to Northeast Recycling Solutions.